stadia/activerecord-mysql2rgeo-adapter/README.md

 rake db:create
 ```

 to create your development database.
-The adapter will add the PostGIS extension to your database.
+The adapter will add the mysql2rgeo extension to your database.

 Once you have installed the adapter, edit your `config/database.yml` as described above.